Jay-Madden/Jay-Madden/README.md

 </u> </b>
 <p>
   <samp>
    I am Software Engineer by day, and an avid sleeper by night.
 Working on Developer Acceleration platforms via Kubernetes at @AA.
-If I'm not in the gym, I enjoy spending my free time learning and teaching others in a wide range of programming topics including Compiler/Language design, Async/Concurrency, Container Orchestration, scalable software practices and more.
+If I'm not in the gym, I enjoy spending my free time learning and teaching others in a wide range of programming topics including compiler/language design, async/concurrency, distributed systems, scalable software practices and more.
     <br><br>
   </samp>
   <samp>